Col. Graff: You'll be the finest commander that we've ever trained. Ender: So I'm not the first. Mazer Rackham: No. But you will be the last.

 Lighter and Softer: Both of Ender's show-downs with bullies are softened.
 Although Ender sends one boy to the hospital and breaks the other boy's neck, it's not certain whether or not they survived, as Ender doesn't believe Graff's assurances that they'll recover.
 In the book, both boys die thanks to Ender stamping their nose into their brain, although again Ender is never told of this until after the war.

-Motivational Lie: Ender's superiors lie to him about the nature of his final mission so that he wouldn't endure the psychological pressure of risking real lives and hesitate about destroying an entire planet full of sentient beings.
+Motivational Lie: Ender's superiors lie to him about the nature of his final mission so that he wouldn't endure the psychological pressure of risking real lives, nor hesitate to destroy an entire planet full of sentient beings.

 Multinational Team: Ender's command staff, as is appropriate for an organization called the "International Fleet" that is in charge of saving the whole planet, has kids from multiple ethnicities: African-colored-Dutch-raised Dink, Arab Alai, Greek-ish Bean, Armenian Petra, and plain-white Bernard (French in the book, American in the film).
 However, we're still stuck with a White Male Lead, and it's also interesting that every jeesh member from East Asia (the Japanese Shen, Chinese Hot Soup and Filipino Fly Molo) and South America (Dumper) was cut, along with three more white guys (Australian Carn Carby, Russian Vlad and British Crazy Tom).